Hilda L. Solis, Secretary

 Identification of the occupations for which wage data are to be collected is a multistep process:

 Union workers.
 The NCS defines a union worker as any employee in an occupation when all of the following conditions are met: a labor organization is recognized as the bargaining agent for all workers in the occupation; wage and salary rates are determined through collective bargaining or negotiations; and settlement terms, which must include earnings provisions and may include benefit provisions, are embodied in a signed, mutually binding collective bargaining agreement.
 A nonunion worker is an employee in an occupation not meeting the conditions for union coverage.

 Supervisory occupations.
 Supervisors usually assign and review the work of subordinates.
 Typically, supervisors have the authority to hire, transfer, lay off, promote, reward, and discipline other employees.
 By NCS definitions, first-line supervisors direct their staff through face-to-face meetings and are responsible for conducting the employees' performance appraisals.
 Second-line supervisors typically direct the actions of their staffs through first-line supervisors.

-The NCS program collects data in geographic areas defined by the U.S. Office of Management and Budget (OMB).
-(For a list of all areas included in the 2008 West North Central Census Division earnings estimates, see Appendix C.)
+The NCS program collects data in metropolitan and micropolitan areas defined by the U.S. Office of Management and Budget (OMB) and a sample of counties located outside those defined areas.
+(For a list of all areas included in the 2010 West North Central Census Division earnings estimates, see Appendix C.)